-Glynis is in charge of putting out nine weekly newspapers – the Finger Lakes Community Newspapers - in three counties.
+Glynis Hart is in charge of nine weekly newspapers, the Finger Lakes Community Newspapers in three counties.
 The mission of these publications is to report on small-town civic life, an important factor in preserving small towns as sustainable, functional and independent entities.
-Glynis has long lived in rural small towns and understands them.
+Hart has long lived in rural small towns and understands them.
 She brings a principled perspective to the political and governmental issues and an informed curiosity to her coverage of the cultural issues.
 Small-town life is traditionally the bedrock of American society.
-Glynis writes stories that both preserve a sense of community history and purpose and spotlight the efforts of individuals who are trying to move a community forward.
+Hart writes stories that both preserve a sense of community history and purpose and spotlight the efforts of individuals who are trying to move a community forward.
 Almost every story she writes is a gem.
 People who have been interviewed by her have loved the time spent with her.
 Somehow Glynis finds the thread in people’s lives that draw in the reader.
 She has done all this while working part-time as a health-care provider, raising three children and doing volunteer work, including teaching English to Tibetan immigrants.
 Glynis accomplishes all that she does with a sense of humor while retaining her idealism.

 Award Area: Medicine

 When Dr. Leslie Kohman began her medical career as a thoracic surgeon, she was one of the first females to pursue that path.
 Today she is nationally recognized as one of the top 100 practitioners in her field.
 She excels as a medical educator of students and residents in training at Upstate Medical University.
 She has been a tireless advocate for cancer patients, a role further enhanced by her appointment as Medical Director of the Upstate Cancer Center.
 Dr. Kohman’s medical achievements are balanced by the high level of skillful surgical care and expertise she gives her patients, her research work in cancer prevention and her dedication to cancer quality measures to ensure patients receive the highest level of care possible.
 She has been active in focusing attention on women’s health and wellness, emphasizing the importance of leading a healthy lifestyle that includes managing stress and making time for daily exercise.
 She has a keen interest in nutrition and nurtures a large organic garden.
-She supports the arts and culture in our community in both word and deed, including service as chair of the Board of the Syracuse International Film Festival.
-She exudes an entrepreneurial spirit and is highly regarded by colleagues and patients who have benefited from her care and concern.
+Kohman supports the arts and culture in our community in both word and deed, including service as chair of the Board of the Syracuse International Film Festival.
+Her entrepreneurial spirit and is highly regarded by colleagues and patients who have benefited from her care and concern.
 Our community’s new Cancer Center is an embodiment of her continuing vision, tenacity, experience and care for the health of Central New York.

 Award Area: Community Activism